Vyral/betsy-birdsong/_posts/2020-02-14-ideas-on-how-to-save-for-a-down-payment.md

 **10\.
 Save your tax refund.** It’s that time of year again to enjoy a nice refund, but don’t be persuaded to spend that money right away.
 Put it into savings toward your home.&nbsp;

 As always, if you have any questions about the home buying process, please reach out to me.
-I’m happy to have a more in-depth conversation with you and work with you to achieve your real estate goals.&nbsp;
+I’m happy to have a more in-depth conversation and work with you to achieve your real estate goals.&nbsp;